dickreuter/PokerEquityCalculator/EquityCalculatorMontecarlo/readme.rst

 version is almost 1000 faster, but lacks some flexibility.
 It's the aim of this version over overcome them and also implement ranges and give maximum flexibility at maximum speed.

+`Scoring.cpp`: Contains logic to evaluate a hand.

+`Deck.cpp`: Contains logic to create a standard poker deck and distribute cards

+`Test.cpp`: Contains unit tests for hand evaluation and montecarlo simulation.